shlomitya/eye-tracker-analyzer/README.md

 ## Citation
 Please cite as:

-Tal-Perry, N., Solomon, O., Shdeour, O., Pakula, B., & Yuval-Greenberg, S. Eye Tracker Analyzer: a GUI-based tool for microsaccade extraction and analysis (Version 1.0.0) [Computer software]. https://github.com/shlomitya/eye-tracker-analyzer
+Tal-Perry, N., Solomon, O., Shdeour, O., & Yuval-Greenberg, S. Eye Tracker Analyzer: a GUI-based tool for microsaccade extraction and analysis (Version 1.0.0) [Computer software]. https://github.com/shlomitya/eye-tracker-analyzer

 Or use the "Cite this repository" widget.